sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir - This create a file with the permission: read, write and execute for the owner. read and execute for the group and execute permission for the others.

 chgrp school hello - This changes the group ownership of the file 'hello' to the username 'bello'

+chown vincent:staff _hello - This will change the ownership of files in a directory to vincent and staff